Gilcemir/Gilcemir/README.md

 # About me
 ----------
 - 😎 My name is Gilcemir, currently living in the State of Minas Gerais, Brazil.
-I'm a Junior Developer looking for something new to learn each and every day.
+I'm a Developer looking for something new to learn each and every day.
 I love mathematics, solving problems and coding challenges!
 - 🚀 I love strongly typed programming languages!
 - 🚲 I also love sports.
 I'm a Brazilian Jiu Jitsu black-belt!